Undertone0809/promptulate/docs/use_cases/chat_usage.md

 )
 print(response)
 ```

-    My knowledge is up to date as of March 2021.
-Any events or developments occurring after that date would not be included in my responses.
-If you're asking for any recent information or updates, I recommend checking the latest sources as my information might not be current.

 ## OpenAI Proxy
 You can use `pne.chat()` to chat with OpenAI API by proxy service.
 The following example show how to use [AIGCAPI proxy](https://aigcapi.io/) to call OpenAI gpt-4-turbo.